andreacampi/cloudfoundry_service-cookbook/README.md

 Description
 ===========

-basic functionality for writing cookbooks that manage services in a [Cloud Foundry](http://www.cloudfoundry.org) installation.
+Basic functionality for writing cookbooks that manage services in a [Cloud Foundry](http://www.cloudfoundry.org) installation.

 Unless you are creating or modifying a cookbook, there is nothing interesting